 The Council has a duty to keep streets and public places clear of litter.
-We spend approximately £1.6m of your money every year on keeping our Borough clean and tidy.
-We provide litter bins in public places and maintain our streets by cleaning them regularly to avoid a build-up of litter.
+We spend around £1.6m of your money every year on keeping our Borough clean and tidy.
+We place litter bins in public areas and clean our streets regularly to avoid a build-up of litter.

-We have different schedules for cleaning litter, emptying litter bins and road sweeping, depending on where it is.
+We have different schedules for cleaning litter, emptying litter bins and road sweeping, it depends on where it is.